fredgrott/master_flutter_feature_driven_design/README.md

 ### CQRS

-Since we no longer user CRUD we do not the QRS part where we separate every command into CRUD slots.
-Instead I use a command event bus to debug Domain Events as they travel from Domain to Application and UI layers.
+Even though we do not use CRUD-SQL anymore we can still use the segregation of command and query to decouple both non-presentation and presentation layers and their elements.

+I specifically use the streamline package to implement CQRS.

 ## Background